hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 one contiguous Spatz call.
 Both compact Sub instances use the same contiguous Spatz binary path and preserve positive-scale rounding.
 Source op 247 scalar Mul is one exact AFU LUT pass.
 Source op 252 final compact plane-axis Concat writes its three input intervals directly to the public output binding.
-All selected operators now lower; next make auxiliary command workspaces lifetime-aware and fit the final package within 520,192 bytes.
+The compiler package now fits within 520,192 bytes; next audit the nine residual CPU graph operations and verify the new tiled paths from block to cluster.

 ### P3 — Performance and DMA overlap